-- (a) A Vote by the Manager and the Members owning 100% of the Units to dissolve and terminate the Company. - (b) The expiration of the term of the Company.
+(a) A Vote by the Manager and the Members owning at least 75% of the Units to dissolve and terminate the Company.

+(b) The expiration of the term of the Company.

-Upon dissolution of the Company, the Manager may distributed completed condominiums to the Members upon request.
-Completed condominiums will be made available to the Members in dissolution based on the order in which the Members were admitted to the Company (first come, first serve).
+Upon dissolution of the Company, the Manager may distributed ownership to the Members upon request.
+Ownership may be made available to the Members in dissolution based on the order in which the Members were admitted to the Company (first come, first serve).